 .hrhtml.
 But, as Redmine 2.x.x does not support this extension any more, this release switches to

 .html.erb.
 Don’t forget to rename your custom field templates!

 This version also comes with the Turkish translation, thanks to Ismail Sezen!

 Many things, actually, changed in Redmine 2.x.x.
 Many things also changed in Rails 3...
 I’m just not sure if everything is fine – need more testing and you will be ones, who will help me with this.

 Did you wonder how does one know, when new Redmine version is released?..
 I get to know this, usually, by checking #redmine tag in Twitter...
 How can you know when new Extended Fields is released?..
 You can: a) Follow me on Twitter, b) Subscribe to the news feed which is available under the News tab and... c) Oh, yes!
-You can to the Redmine Extended Fields project using the subscription form on the sidebar!
+You can subscribe to the Extended Fields project using the subscription form on the sidebar!
 There you can choose what types of notifications you want to receive (down to notifications about commits).
-This functionality is provided by my Redmine Subscription plugin, which has not been released yet.
+This functionality is provided by my Subscription plugin, which has not been released yet.

-Ok, I ask my users for a company they work in (using Redmine Extended Profile plugin which uses Redmine Extended Fields)...
+Ok, I ask my users for a company they work in (using Extended Profile plugin which uses Extended Fields)...
 But how do I see what they answer?..
 No, really?
 Of course, I can check profiles.
 But, hey, right now I have around 150 active (in terms of Redmine) users’ profiles to check!..
 Honestly – my opinion is that custom fields are useless unless you can easily list them...